Code-K-I-W-I/Decorate-Christmas-Tree/README.md

 https://code-kiwi.itch.io/decorate-christmas-tree

 For the files directly from the Scratch engine, check through the release section or access it from the Scratch website in the link above.

+# Attributions

+Music used in this game is "jingle bells christmas music box" by music_for_video on Pixabay under license for fair use.